 To request an AVN, documentation is required.
 Examples of documentation include:

-- hospital admission and discharge paperwork - including student's name, diagnosis, and date(s)
+- hospital admission and discharge paperwork - including student's name, diagnosis, and date(s).

 - test results

 - NOTE: For at-home rapid COVID tests, write the date on the test and take a picture of it next to your Rutgers ID.
 Verification for absences will be based on CDC guidelines of 5 days for quarantine.
 AVNs are not provided for COVID exposure or negative test.

 - NOTE: If this is your second time requesting AVNs for COVID within the last 2 months, we require a doctor's note or PCR test for documentation.
 A rapid COVID test will not be sufficient as documentation.

 - obituary or religious service program with date

 - police report with date(s)

 An Absence and Verification Notice from the Dean of Students – Student Support does not absolve your responsibilities within a class.
 It does not guarantee the option to retake a missed exam, submit a paper after the deadline, or have extended absences excused.
-A faculty member will often determine options for consideration within the context of your performance - past attendance, participation in class, utilization of office hours or other instructional resources, work completed to date, etc.
+A faculty member will determine options for consideration within the context of your performance - past attendance, participation in class, utilization of office hours or other instructional resources, work completed to date, etc.

 You are expected to disclose all details fully and honestly when requesting an Absence and Verification Notice.
 Failure to do so may be a violation of the Code of Student Conduct.

 To begin the process, please complete an Absence and Verification Notice Request Form.
 You will be notified once the request is complete (typically two business days).
-Note: If you don't have documentation, or your absences are related to complex circumstances, please see Requesting Assistance for information about Virtual Drop-In Hours or scheduling an appointment.